 - A. Recommendations to EOIR Regarding Immigration Court Resources, Monitoring Court Performance and Assessing Court Workload - To encourage the enhancement of resources for immigration courts, working within and through the U.S. Department of Justice (DOJ), the DOJ's Executive Office for Immigration Review (EOIR) should: - a.
-Continue to seek appropriations beyond current services levels but also plan for changes that will not require new resources; - Make the case to Congress that funding legal representation for respondents (i.e., non-citizens in removal proceedings), especially those in detention, will produce efficiencies and net cost savings; and - c.
-Continue to give high priority for any available funds for EOIR's Legal Orientation Program ("LOP") and other initiatives of EOIR's Office of Legal Access Programs, which recruit non-profit organizations to provide basic legal briefings to detained respondents and seek to attract pro bono legal providers to represent these individuals. - 2.
-To monitor immigration court performance, EOIR should:
+Continue to seek appropriations beyond current services levels but also plan for changes that will not require new resources; - b.
+Make the case to Congress that funding legal representation for respondents (i.e., non-citizens in removal proceedings), especially those in detention, will produce efficiencies and net cost savings; and - c.
+Continue to give high priority for any available funds for EOIR's Legal Orientation Program and other initiatives of EOIR's Office of Legal Access Programs, which recruit non-profit organizations to provide basic legal briefings to detained respondents and seek to attract pro bono legal providers to represent these individuals. - 2.
+To monitor immigration court performance, EOIR should: - a.
+Continue its assessment of the adaptability of performance measures used in other court systems;

-58 a.
-Continue its assessment of the adaptability of performance measures used in 59 other court systems; 60 b.
-Continue to include rank-and-file immigration judges and U.S. Department o 61 Homeland Security (DHS) agencies in the assessment of the immigration court's 62 performance; 63 c.
-Continue to incorporate meaningful public participation in its assessment; and 64 d.
-Publicize the results of its assessment.
-65 3.
-To ref ine its information about immigration court workload, EOIR should: 66 a.
-Explore case weighting methods used in other high volume court systems to 67 determine the methods' utility in assessing the relative need for additional 68 immigration judges and allowing more accurate monitoring and analysis o 69 immigration court workload; 70 b.
-Expand its data collection field, upon introduction of electronic filing or other 71 modification of the data collection system, to provide a record of the sources fo 72 each Notice to Appear form (NTA) filed in immigration courts; 73 C. Continue its evaluation of adjournment code data, as an aid to system-wide 74 analysis of immigration court case management practices, and devise codes that 75 reflect the multiplicity of reasons for an adjournment; 76 d.
-Evaluate the agency's coding scheme to consider allowing judges or cour 77 administrators to identify what the agency regulations call "pre-hearing 78 conferences," sometimes known as "status conferences;" and 79 e.
-Authorize, as appropriate, a separate docket in individual immigration courts fo 80 cases awaiting biometric data results with a -special coding for these cases to allow later measurement of EOIR to measure the degree to which such these types of security checks are solely responsible for the the the the the these delays.
-5
+- Continue to include rank-and-file immigration judges and U.S. Department of Homeland Security (DHS) agencies in the assessment of immigration courts' performance; - c.
+Continue to incorporate meaningful public participation in its assessment; and - d.
+Publicize the results of its assessment. - 3.
+To refine its information about immigration court workload, EOIR should: - a.
+Explore case weighting methods used in other high volume court systems to determine the methods' utility in assessing the relative need for additional immigration judges and allowing more accurate monitoring and analysis of immigration court workload; - Expand its data collection field, upon introduction of electronic filing or other modification of the data collection system, to provide a record of the sources for each Notice to Appear form (NTA) filed in immigration courts; - c.
+Continue its evaluation of adjournment code data, as an aid to system-wide analysis of immigration court case management practices, and devise codes that reflect the multiplicity of reasons for an adjournment; - d.
+Evaluate the agency's coding scheme to consider allowing judges or court administrators to identify what the agency regulations call "pre-hearing conferences," sometimes known as "status conferences;" and - e.
+Authorize, as appropriate, a separate docket in individual immigration courts for cases awaiting biometric data results with special coding for these cases to allow

+EOIR to measure the degree to which these types of security checks are solely responsible for case delays.5